WarwickTechCrew/tc-website-wiki/wiki/04-spaces/01-wac/02-theatre/index.md

 When using the Front of House mixing position (SC-ST-201), you will also need to unplug the sound multipin snake from the sound control room (SC-ST-313).

 The theatre and the studio are on separate cans circuits.
-They both have their own channel A and B for cans, labelled "intercom".
+They both have their own channel A and B for cans, labelled "intercom" on the patch panels.

 #### Lighting